eagle-io/docs/source/api/resources/nodes.rst

     **displayType**                     String      Yes         Default display type of parameter:
                                                                 *[VALUE, STATE]*
-    **format**                          String      Yes         Formatting to apply to displayed value **multiplier**                      Double      Yes         Value to multiply rawValue and historic data on extraction.
+    **format**                          String      Yes         Formatting to apply to displayed value **metadata**                        Array                   Array of metadata fields and values for a location **multiplier**                      Double      Yes         Value to multiply rawValue and historic data on extraction.
                                                                 Applies to number parameters only
     **offset**                          Double      Yes         Value to add to rawValue and historic data on extraction.